Children, youth at risk, and families who have been affected by physical and psychological disabilities, abuse, addiction, and mental health

 Tuesdays and Saturdays

-Gina continues to further her education and experience through the Doctor of Social Sciences from Royal Roads University.
-Gina has completed several certificates and diplomas in areas such as Classroom and Community Support through Douglas College (2005), Professional Counselling, Vancouver College of Counsellor Training (2016).
-Gina holds a Bachelor of Arts Degree in Leadership from Trinity Western University (2017), and a Master’s Degree in Counselling through City University of Seattle (2020).
+I continue to further my education and experience through the Doctor of Social Sciences from Royal Roads University.
+I have completed several certificates and diplomas in areas such as Classroom and Community Support through Douglas College (2005), Professional Counselling, Vancouver College of Counsellor Training (2016).
+I hold a Bachelor of Arts Degree in Leadership from Trinity Western University (2017), and a Master’s Degree in Counselling through City University of Seattle (2020).